 - Growing children (under 16) and adults with less than 85 lb. in weight.

-Please email Dr. Kevin Chen at Qigong4us at hotmail.com for more information.
+Please email Dr. Kevin Chen at Qigong4us at hotmail.com or Jeri Hemerlein at jerihemerleinqigong at gmail.com for more information.
 Thanks!

 You may join us in the FREE Facebook group for discussion and updates: